 - Presence of bile

-While taking a video of your pet can be helpful in guiding your veterinarian toward the best diagnostic tests, owners usually can’t respond quickly enough to catch the pet in the moment (while they are trying to get their pet off the carpet) or the owner isn’t present.
+While taking a video of your pet can be helpful in guiding your veterinarian toward the best diagnostic tests, owners usually can’t respond quickly enough to catch the pet in the moment (while they are also trying to get their pet off the carpet) or the owner simply isn’t present to witness the pet's actions.

-Unfortunately, most pet owners just find a pile of something on the floor and don’t witness the event itself.
-However gross, it’s important to note the characteristics of the material.
+However gross, it’s important to note the characteristics of the material found.
 This includes:

 - The presence or absence of food and if it's digested or undigested